schooltool-project/schooltool-book/source/system-requirements.rst

 Ubuntu
 ------

-The core SchoolTool development team recommends installation of SchoolTool on the most recent released version of Ubuntu.
+The core SchoolTool development team recommends installation of SchoolTool on Ubuntu 12.04 LTS or later.

 Fedora Linux & OLPC Server
 --------------------------